 - June 1st: acceptance letters sent

 - July 1st: listserve for all new Fellows goes live

 - Late July/Early August: travel to MathFest location, three days before the larger conference begins

 - October: each Fellow is assigned a consultant as a mentor

 - Late July/Early August: travel to MathFest location, one day before the larger conference begins, graduate as a Project NExT Fellow!

 Afterwards, Project NExT Fellows continue to participate in the program in many ways: through their listserve, organizing events, attending Project NExT events at MathFest & the Joint Meetings, and (eventually) returning to participate in programs for future "dots."

 Want to ensure that the next generation of college students experiences the type of engaging, energizing, and informative mathematics experience that makes them want to continue in STEM fields?
 Join the many organizations below and help us make that dream a reality: Support Project NExT.

-Major funding for Project NExT is provided by the Mary P. Dolciani Halloran Foundation, the Educational Advancement Foundation, the American Mathematical Society, the American Statistical Association, the National Council of Teachers of Mathematics, the Association for Symbolic Logic>, the W. H. Freeman Publishing Company, John Wiley & Sons, several Sections of the MAA, and the Mathematical Association of America.
+Major funding for Project NExT is provided by the Mary P. Dolciani Halloran Foundation, the Educational Advancement Foundation, the American Mathematical Society, the American Statistical Association, the National Council of Teachers of Mathematics, the American Institute of Mathematics, the Association for Symbolic Logic, the W. H. Freeman Publishing Company, and individuals and sections of the Mathematical Association of America.